effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 But you can see the bug, when "Deleting" state doesn't disable.
 This is because `useList` caches renders, and doesn't know about dependency on `messageDeleting` state.
-To fix it we need to provide `keys`:
+To fix it, we need to provide `keys`:

 ```tsx
 // File: /src/pages/chat/page.tsx